Fortune40/alx-higher_level_programming/0x00-python-hello_world/README.md

 Welcome to the Python world!
 The first projects are more "C-oriented" - no tricks, no funky syntax - simple!
 If you've already played with Python, don't worry, fun things will come.
-You'll soon find that with Python (and the majority of higher level languages), there are ten  different ways to do the same thing.
-Some tasks will expect only one implementation, while oth er tasks will have multiple possible implementations.
+You'll soon find that with Python (and the majority of higher-level languages), there are ten  different ways to do the same thing.
+Some tasks will expect only one implementation, while other tasks will have multiple possible implementations.
-Like C, Python also has a linter / style guide like Betty, called PEP8, also now known as PyCode.
+Like C, Python also has a linter/style guide like Betty, called PEP8, also now known as PyCode.
 Enjoy!
 - Guillaume
 ```